matthewOConnell/aiaa-latex/README.txt

 Hi,

-Welcome to the AIAA LaTeX package to help you produce AIAA technical conference papers.
+Welcome to the AIAA LaTeX bundle to help you produce AIAA technical conference papers.

 == Quick Start